telerik/xaml-docs/consuming-data/radobservablecollection.md

 ---
-title: RadObservableCollection
+title: RadObservableCollection and ObservableItemCollection
-page_title: RadObservableCollection
+page_title: RadObservableCollection and ObservableItemCollection
-description: RadObservableCollection
+description: RadObservableCollection and ObservableItemCollection
 slug: consuming-data-radobservablecollection
-tags: radobservablecollection
+tags: radobservablecollection, observableitemcollection
 published: True
 position: 13
 ---

-# RadObservableCollection
+# RadObservableCollection and ObservableItemCollection

 This article will give you information about the **RadObservableCollection**.